 I'm being sent for one, new doc while my regular one - who wasn't helping anymore just pat on the head try mindfulness, prescribes whatever I asked for and get out of my office - he believes that the reason my antidepressants aren't working well enough and possibly other symptoms, could be related to sleep problems.
 I guess to sleep apnea.

 I'm nervous about the study.
 I'm told it's easy and painless, so it isn't that.
-I am positive they are going to give me heck about… read more
+I am positive they are going to give me heck about the dogs sleeping with me… read more

 Did the sleep study as well.
 Was nervous but it was all good.
 Turns out that because of my fibromyalgia I have Chronic Fatigue Syndrome.
 The night of my study showed zero REM sleep.
 Sure explained why I was always so tired and feeling weak.